codestation/prxshot/readme.txt

 Copy the prxshot directory to the seplugins directory (or anywhere you want) and add the plugin to the game.txt file (and/or vsh.txt if you want to).

+Note: prxshot++.prx is also included with this release, this is the c++ port of my plugin and is gonna be the default in later releases.
+For now the c and c++ versions have _exactly_ the same functionality so doesn't matter what one do you use.
+I included both in this version just because the C version is more tested.
+If you want to help fixing bugs, please use the c++ version when reporting them.

+Note for developers: this source code is a good starting point if you want to use OOP paradigm that c++ offers in your kernel code.
+I am gonna continue to improve it in later releases (like including some STL classes and implementing some sort of exception support if possible).

 How to use it: press the NOTE button to take a screenshot (or configure it to the key(s) that you want)